msoffredi/ms-auth/README.md

-# RBAC serverless microservice with AWS, NodeJS, TypeScript
+# RBAC Serverless Microservice with AWS, NodeJS, TypeScript

 This is an opensource microservice done in TypeScript and using AWS SAM.
 This application is a full authorization solution that leverages AWS API Gateway, Lambda Functions, and DynamoDB for a full serverless solution that will charge you only for what you use.